top of page

 The Shift from Necessity to Choice in Relationships

 Historically, relationships were often based on necessity—people partnered for survival, financial stability, or societal expectations.
 Today, relationships are primarily based on choice, allowing for deeper emotional fulfillment but also creating new challenges.
-The difficulty is that many of us have not been modeled fulfilling relationships.
+The difficulty is that many of us have not been modeled the skills to create a successful relationship.
 Without clear examples, we often default to superficial markers of success—such as looks, status, or wealth—rather than understanding what actually contributes to long-term fulfillment.
 This leads to disappointment when these external attributes fail to provide the deep connection and emotional safety we crave.
-The transition from relationships of necessity to relationships of choice means we must actively learn what makes a partnership truly fulfilling, rather than simply following outdated or unrealistic ideals.
+The transition from relationships of necessity to relationships of choice means we must actively learn what makes a partnership truly satisfying, rather than simply following outdated or unrealistic ideals.

 What Makes a Partnership Truly Fulfilling?